Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Introduction

-While a many-one reduction only transforms the input data, there is a reducibility notion that also transforms the output data, which is defined using the so-called generalized Galois-Tukey connection (see e.g.~Blass \cite[Section 4]{Bl10}): $f$ is {\em strong Weihrauch reducible to $g$} ({written $f\leq_{sW}g$}) if there exist programs $\varphi_-$ and $\varphi_+$ such that
+While a many-one reduction only transforms the input data, there is a reducibility notion that also transforms the output data: $f$ is {\em strong Weihrauch reducible to $g$} ({written $f\leq_{sW}g$}) if there exist programs $\varphi_-$ and $\varphi_+$ such that for any $x$ and $y$,

+A similar notion is called a generalized Galois-Tukey connection in the study of cardinal invariants (see e.g.~Blass \cite[Section 4]{Bl10}).

-The most important reducibility in this paper is the following: $f$ is {\em Weihrauch reducible to $g$} ({written $f\leq_{W}g$}) if there exist programs $\varphi_-$ and $\varphi_+$ such that
+The most important reducibility in this paper is the following: $f$ is {\em Weihrauch reducible to $g$} ({written $f\leq_{W}g$}) if there exist programs $\varphi_-$ and $\varphi_+$ such that for any $x$ and $y$,

 Although seemingly technical, it is in fact a quite natural concept, corresponding to a relative computation that makes exactly one query to the oracle.
-For the origin of the last notion, see Brattka \cite{Bra22}.
-Also, see the survey \cite{pauly-handbook} for the basic results on Weihrauch degrees.
+This reducibility notion has become one of the most important research topics in modern computable analysis and related areas.
+For the origin of Weihrauch reducibility, see Brattka \cite{Bra22}.
+Also, see the survey \cite{CCA} for the basic results on Weihrauch degrees.
+A similar notion has been studied in Hirsch \cite{Hir90} in a more abstract setting.